Javey/advanced/README.md

     dataKey2: {...}
 }

-The response data will become the value of corresponding key totally.
+The response data will assign to the corresponding key totally.
 But you can filter the response data by overriding the `_filerData` method.

 ```javascript
 module.exports = Controller.extend({